 An anthology of creative works devoted to climate justice and the climate crisis.

 MISSION: CLIMATE JUSTICE AND ANTI-RACISM

-When the UN's Intergovernmental Panel on Climate Change (IPCC) sent the alarm bell in their October 2018 report, the message was that the world cannot continue on the same path.
+When the UN's Intergovernmental Panel on Climate Change (IPCC) sounded the alarm bell in their October 2018 report, the message was that the world cannot continue on the same path.
 Carbon emissions must be reduced.

 In August of 2019, the IPCC’s reported that the additional stress on land caused by climate change,“exacerbates existing risks to livelihoods, biodiversity, human and ecosystems health, infrastructure, and food systems."

 Despite these dire warnings, governments are not responding to the call for action by either the scientific community or Indigenous communities.
-The situation is urgent and disproportionately affects BIPOC, and other socially, politically, and economically marginalized communities, in Canada as well as in other parts of the world.
+The climate emergency disproportionately affects BIPOC, and other socially, politically, and economically marginalized communities, in Canada as well as in other parts of the world.